datapower-virtual-appliance-demo/dpxx-ops/README.md

       - Replace=true
 ```

-Notice how the Argo application will monitor GitHub for resources to
+Notice how the Argo application monitors a specific GitHub location for
-deploy to the cluster:
+resources to deploy to the cluster:

 ```yaml
   source: